Coogee, New South Wales: European settlement

 Coogee was gazetted as a village in 1838.
 The first school was built in 1863, and the building was converted into the Coogee Bay Hotel in 1873.
 Three years later, Coogee Public School was established.
 Baths there were the only place swimming was permitted in daylight hours.
 Ocean swimming was not widely commented upon.
 In late 1887, Coogee Palace Aquarium and swimming baths were constructed.
 The Coogee Pleasure Pier, a large attraction including a theatre, restaurant and ballroom, was constructed in 1928, but was later demolished in 1934.

 Coogee was connected to the City of Sydney by electric tram in 1902.
 The suburb's popularity as a seaside resort was then guaranteed.
 The line branched from the line to Clovelly at Darley Road in Randwick.
 It ran down King Street beside the Randwick Tram Workshops, then ran in its own reservation to Belmore Road.
 It then ran down Perouse Road, St Pauls Street, Carr Street and Arden Street before terminating in a balloon loop in Dolphin Street at Coogee Beach.
 It ran through several small tram reservations on its way down from Randwick to the beach.
 The line from Randwick to Coogee opened in 1883, and electric services were introduced in 1902.
 The line closed in 1960.
-It follows the current route of bus 373.
+It follows the current route of Transdev John Holland bus route 373.
 Sections of the disused tramways are now maintained by local residents as a community garden.

 The 1888 paintings of Coogee Bay by Charles Conder and Tom Roberts are among the earliest masterpieces of the Heidelberg School or Australian impressionism.

 The Coogee Surf Life Saving Club was founded in 1907 by local people who believed swimmers needed protection from the dangers of the surf.
 The CSLSC prides itself on being a pioneer in the realm of surf life saving.
 In fact, the first mass rescue, night surf carnival, shark attack and the development of the resuscitation technique are attributed to the CSLSC.
 In 2017 a lost-and-found room, first-aid room, kiosk, surf-board store room and amenities were finished building.

 It was closed in 2020 because of COVID-19 and but is now re-opened.

 Built in the early 1890s and occupied by a Mrs T.M.
 Alcock was a large mansion known as Maidstone, which stands in Waltham Street beside St Brigid's Church.
 The house features a metal cupola and cedar fittings inside.
 The Catholic Church bought the building in 1922 and it was restored to its original style by Provincial House of the Missionaries of the Sacred Heart.

 Located in Alison Road is a two-storey Federation mansion named Ocean View.
 The house was built in 1916 by Philip Wirth, of Wirth's Circus, and is heritage-listed.
 Other notable buildings in the area include Roslyn, a large Italianate house in Arcadia Street.
 It is heritage-listed.